 and be thou like a gazelle or a young hart upon the mountains of spices.
 Song 2:17

 That last word spices is actually vatar.
-Vatar/bater is usually a verb, and means separation, to cut in two, or split.
+Vatar/bater is usually a verb and means separation, to cut in two, or split.
 Here it is a noun and is referring to the inviolable ceremonial vatar covenant, which is made by passing between split carcasses [Gen 15 c.f.
 Jer.
 34:18-19].
-These animal are not considered as sacrifices, but rather blood witnesses, which means that if the covenant is not honored then those participating are to be as the animals.
+These animal are not considered as sacrifices, but rather blood witnesses, which means that if the covenant is not honored then those participating are to be like the animals.

-FYI: In an example from non Biblical sources of such a covenant between two men named Aur-nirari and Mati-ilu, the animal victim is expressly said not to have been a sacrifice.
+FYI: In an example from non-Biblical sources of such a covenant between two men named Aur-nirari and Mati-ilu, the animal victim is expressly said not to have been a sacrifice.
 Mittheilungen der vorderasiatischen Gesellschaft (1896) iii.228 ff.